Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: The BV formalism: a geometric approach

 It is important to emphasize that analyzing deformations in BV formulation we can chose any of physically equivalent classical systems ( the cohomology we should calculate is invariant with respect to quasi-isomorphism).

 We have analyzed the deformations of $Q$ (of equations of motion) preserving the symmetry.
 Very similar consideration can be applied in Lagrangian formalism.
 In this case we start with the functional $\hat S= \sigma +S$ combining the classical BV functional $S$ and Hamiltonian L$\ity$ symmetry.
 We should deform this functional preserving the relation (\ref {lityss}).
+We keep symplectic form undeformed.
 We see that that the infinitesimal deformation obeys Interpreting this equation as a cocycle condition we obtain the following statement.

 \begin{proposition} Let us consider a BV action functional $S$ on an odd symplectic manifold $M$ together with Hamiltonian L$\ity$ action of Lie algebra $\g$ (i.e. with a functional $\sigma$ of fields and ghosts such that $\hat S=\sigma +S$ obeys (\ref {lityss})).
 Then the algebra $C^{\infty}( M)$ can be considered as a differential L$\ity$ $\g$-module (the differential is defined as a Poisson bracket with $S$).
 Infinitesimal deformations of BV-action functional and Hamiltonian L$\ity$ action are governed by the Lie algebra cohomology of $\g$ with coefficients in this module. \end{proposition}